revaturelabs/interviewquestions/Java/Collections/ListInterface.md

 </details>

  ---
-3. what are the different classes that come under the list interface?
+3. What are the different classes that comes under the list interface?

  ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)